frank2/malexandria/README.md

 on, so if you care enough to try to build for Apple systems, go right ahead!

 Compilers are another thing too.
 You will need a copy of GCC, Clang or [Microsoft Visual Studio](https://visualstudio.microsoft.com) to compile this.
-The minimum C++ standard this project uses is **C++17**, so this project has been tested against Visual Studio 2019 and GCC 12.
-Clang hasn't been tested but should hopefully work fine.
+The minimum C++ standard this project uses is **C++17**, so this project has been tested against Visual Studio 2019, GCC 12 and Clang 13.

 On both platforms, OpenSSL needs to be installed.
 I couldn't work any CMake voodoo with the locally-added libraries to get that to work.
 On Windows, I've built the project with [these binaries](https://slproweb.com/products/Win32OpenSSL.html) (1.1.1t, not 1.1.1t light).